Flight-Free-UK/flight_free_uk_website/source/posts/how-to-go-on-school-trips-without-flying.html.markdown

 #### The decision to stop taking flights

 The college decided to stop taking flights because it was the quickest and most effective way to reach their carbon reduction targets.
-Flights for trips made up 11% of the college’s overall emissions, which is more than electricity use or gas use over the course of a year.
-It was the logical decision to remove flight entirely.
+An analysis of the college-wide carbon footprint showed that flights for trips made up 11% of the college’s overall emissions, which is more than electricity use or gas use over the course of a year.
+Removing flights from trips made sense as an easy way to significantly reduce emissions.

 #### Replacing long-haul trips with travel closer to home